 Despite positive advances in the revision process, the introduction of the proposed category of “gender incongruence of childhood” threatens to institutionalize the pathologization of gender diversity in childhood.
 Our work to counter this proposal utilizes our working groups and relies on the same types of regular communication with WHO staff and other key stakeholders.

-Join us in creating a world where being trans* is no longer defined by a medical diagnosis or seen as a pathology- and where trans* people can enjoy full human rights, safety, and a right to identity every day, from their early childhood to their very oldest age.
+Join us in creating a world where being trans, gender variant and/or intersex are no longer defined by a medical diagnosis or seen as a pathology – and where we can enjoy full human rights, safety, and a right to identity every day, from early childhood to old age.